Abdullah944/Dev-Clone/README.md

       props:{data},
       revalidate:100 //HERE
   ```

   ### Data Model

-  - collectionGroup > query all subcollections of a collection > EX user > will have posts > like -
+  - collectionGroup > query all subcollections of a collection > EX user > will have posts > likes

+  ### SSR-User-Profile-Page

+  -

 ## Extra